Planetary-Computers/autotab-starter/README.md

 ### Visible (local only)

 After completing the installation steps above, you can run the automation locally by executing `python -m src.mockups_done <figma_url> <company_name>` within your Python virtual environment.
 Replace `<figma_url>` with the link to the mockups project in Figma and `<company_name>` with the exact name of the company (this is used for folder and file names, and to locate the Notion page).
+Make sure to put figma_url and company_name in quotes.

 Ensure that the browser window controlled by the robot remains open and in focus, as certain applications may not render correctly otherwise, causing the automation to fail.